DennisVidal/dayz-banking/README.md

 </table>

 ### Player Data
-Similarly to the config the player data is also stored in the `DC_Banking` folder, more specifically in a subfolder called `PlayerDatabase`.
+Similarly to the config, the player data is also stored in the `DC_Banking` folder, more specifically in a subfolder called `PlayerDatabase`.
 Each file in this folder is named after the steamID64 of the corresponding player.

 <table>
   <thead>